-Tier 1 Participation date Before September 1, 2008 Unreduced retirement 27 years service or 65 years old Reduced retirement At least 5 years of service and 55 years old At least 25 years service and any age Tier 2 Participation date September 1, 2008 - December 31, 2013.
-Unreduced retirement At least 5 years service and 65 years old Or age 57+ and sum of service years plus age equal 87 Reduced retirement At least 10 years service and 60 years old Tier 3 Participation date After December 31, 2013 Unreduced retirement At least 5 years service and 65 years old Or age 57+ and sum of service years plus age equal 87 Reduced retirement Not available
+Tier 1 Participation date Unreduced retirement Reduced retirement Before September 1, 2008 27 years service or 65 years old At least 5 years of service and 55 years old At least 25 years service and any age Tier 2 Participation date Unreduced retirement Reduced retirement September 1, 2008 - December 31, 2013 At least 5 years service and 65 years old Or age 57+ and sum of service years plus age equal 87 At least 10 years service and 60 years old Reduced retirement At least to years service and ob years old Tier 3 Participation date Unreduced retirement After December 31, 2013 At least 5 years service and 65 years old Or age 57+ and sum of service years plus age equal 87 Reduced retirement Not available

 Cost of living adjustments are provided at the discretion of the General assembly.
 Retirement is based on a factor of the number of years' service and the hire date multiplied by the average of the highest five years' earnings.
-Reduced benefits are based on factors of both of these components, Participating employees become eligible to receive the health insurance benefit after at least 180 months of service.
+Reduced benefits are based on factors of both of these components.
+Participating employees become eligible to receive the health insurance benefit after at least 180 months of service.
 Death benefits are provided for both death after retirement and death prior to retirement.
 Death benefits after retirement are \$5,000 in lump sum.
 Five years' service is required for death benefits prior to retirement and the employee must have suffered a duty-related death.
 The decedent's beneficiary will receive the higher of the normal death benefit and \$10,000 plus 25% of the decedent's monthly final rate of pay and any dependent child will receive 10% of the decedent's monthly final rate of pay up to 40% for all dependent children.
 Five years' service is required for non-service related disability benefits.